rossta/rossta.github.com/source/blog/2015-11-18-what-is-enumerator.html.md

 See what happened there?
 The expression printed out each digit, but returned `[nil, nil, nil]` instead of of `[1, 2, 3]`.
 The `Enumerator` implemented `map` in the context of `each`; since `p n` returns `nil`, we got three entries of `nil` in the return value.
 We chained the behavior of two enumerable methods.

-Here's another example.
 It's often useful to enumerate collection members along with the index.
-We can use `Enumerable#each_with_index`, we don't have `Enumerable#map_with_index`.
+We can use `Enumerable#each_with_index`, but we don't have `Enumerable#map_with_index`.
 JavaScript `forEach` and `map` gets this right, but not Ruby... or does it?

-Almost - we can chain enumerators together to get effectively the same result:
+We can chain enumerators together to get effectively the same result:

 ```ruby
 e = [1, 2, 3].map